Candy maker Haribo to begin construction on southeast Wisconsin facility later this year

 However, state officials say tax subsidies agreed to in the contract are tied to jobs and capital investment for specific projects, which Foxconn is failing to deliver.
 Foxconn’s contract calls for a Generation 10.5 facility that would build larger panels for TV screens, but the project has downsized to Generation 6, which would manufacture small screens for mobile phones, tablets, notebooks and wearable devices.

-Earlier this month, Wisconsin Economic Development Corp. told Foxconn it had been denied billions of dollars in state tax credits until officials with the company come to the table to draw up a new contract.
+Earlier this month, WEDC told Foxconn it had been denied billions of dollars in state tax credits until officials with the company come to the table to draw up a new contract.
 The company was told late last year it would not receive subsidies until a new agreement was reached.

+Hughes said she didn't want to draw parallels between the Foxconn and Haribo projects as they pertain to different agreements and businesses, but noted the market for confectionary candy has been growing exponentially.

+"Their market is very clear," Hughes said of Haribo.
+"They're making gummi bears all day long.
+That's a clear path we can work with them on."

 Foxconn founder Terry Gou said last week the company will remain committed to completing the Mount Pleasant project, as long as federal, state and local policymakers "remain committed to Foxconn."